 Reader’s Digest recommends sprinkling baking soda onto your tiled patio and then sweeping the baking soda into the cracks.
 This will help kill pesky weeds and keep your patio squeaky clean.
-And of course it’s all-natural!
+And of course, it’s all-natural!
 You don’t have to use any of those toxic chemicals.

 eHow suggests using baking soda to balance the pH in your pool.
 It may help to balance the pH levels of your pool water and is a great alternative to expensive (and dangerous) chemicals that are typically used.

 If your pets are leaving large dry spots on lawn from going to the bathroom, try sprinkling baking soda and water on the pee spots as soon as possible.
 The baking soda will help counteract the acidity of the urine and keep your lawn looking lush and green.

 The Gardening Cook uses baking soda to sweeten tomato plants.
 All you have to do is sprinkle about 1/4 cup of baking soda around the base of each tomato plant, being careful not to get any on the plant itself.
 The baking soda will help lower acidity levels, leaving your plants super sweet!

 If your outdoor mats and rugs are bit dirty or smelly, you can sprinkle baking soda on spots and then scrub with water.
 This should get out most dirt and debris.
 Make sure that you rinse the mat well after cleaning.

 You can use baking soda to help control flames from outdoor fires.
 If a fire starts to get too big, you can douse it with baking soda to help put it out.
 You can also fill a spray bottle with water and baking soda and then spray the fire whenever you want it to calm down a bit.
-Image via Hollins Fire & Rescue.
+This is a great tip to use while camping!